moechofe/lowresrmx/asset.dev/manual.md

 ## Difference with Lowres NX

-The goal 🥅 of the app is to provide a development environment to work with during my commutes in the subway, and later, being able to publish a real App on the Apple Store.
+The goal 🥅 of the app is to provide a development environment to work with during my commutes in the subway, and later, being able to publish a real app on the stores.

-The original LowRes NX, despite being an excellent development environment, lacks some capabilities to publish an App that looks credible.
+The original LowRes NX, despite being an excellent development environment, lacks some capabilities IMHO.

-My main concern is the limited screen size unable to cover the whole devices screen and the landscape orientation.

 ### Background